Home › Agencies ›Departments »

 Madison D.A.R.E.
 Program

 The Madison D.A.R.E program is comprised of several dedicated police officers who are trained through an intensive program.
 After their training they go into the 5th grade classes at the public schools as well as St. Vincent's, to begin teaching the program.
-Once a week from fall through spring Ptl.
+Once a week from fall through spring Sgt.
+John Miscia, Ptl.
 Lisa Esposito, Det.
-Ed Mitchko, Ptl.
-James Cavezza and Ptl.
+Ed Mitchko, Sgt.
+James Cavezza, Ptl.
+Chad Rybka, and Sgt.
 Joseph Longo attend the schools and meet with the students, teaching a curriculum approved by DARE.

 D.A.R.E stands for Drug Abuse Resistance Education.
 It is a drug abuse prevention program designed to equip students with knowledge about drug abuse, the consequences of abuse, and the skills for resisting peer pressure to experiment with drugs, alcohol and tobacco.
 The DARE program is taught in all 50 states and in 75% of the nations school districts, creating a positive atmosphere for students to interact with uniformed police officers.
 This unique program uses uniformed police officers to teach a formal curriculum to students in a classroom setting.